 Abu Dhabi continues to strive towards being seen at the cultural centre of the Middle East.
 Opened in November 2017, the Louvre Abu Dhabi has quickly moved to the top of many international visitors “must-see” list when stopping in the UAE.
 Our editor Keri Hedrick has compiled this guide for you to plan your visit to this spectacular new attraction.

-- What else to expect on Saadiyat Island, Abu Dhabi
+- What else is to come on Saadiyat Island?

 What to expect at the Louvre Abu Dhabi